Diageo CEO pleased with portfolio in spirits and beer

-NEW YORK Diageo Plc (DGE.L) is content with its portfolio following recent changes such as the sale of most of its wine business to Australia's Treasury Wine Estates and its brand swap for full control of Don Julio tequila, the company's chief executive officer said on Wednesday.
+NEW YORK Nov 11 Diageo Plc is content with its portfolio following recent changes such as the sale of most of its wine business to Australia's Treasury Wine Estates and its brand swap for full control of Don Julio tequila, the company's chief executive officer said on Wednesday.

 "We've done the major active management of the portfolio that we wanted," said Chief Executive Ivan Menezes, speaking to reporters after the company's investor conference in New York.
 "I'm pleased with where we are now with the portfolio that we have in spirits and beer."

-His comments came the day that Anheuser-Busch InBev (ABI.BR) the world's biggest brewer, launched a $100 billion(£66 billion)-plus offer for nearest rival SABMiller PLC SAB.L.
-The merger would combine AB InBev's Budweiser, Stella Artois and Corona brands with SABMiller's Peroni, Grolsch and Pilsner Urquell and brew almost a third of the world's beer, dwarfing rivals Heineken (HEIN.AS) and Carlsberg (CARLb.CO).
+His comments came the day that Anheuser-Busch InBev the world's biggest brewer, launched a $100 billion-plus offer for nearest rival SABMiller PLC.
+The merger would combine AB InBev's Budweiser, Stella Artois and Corona brands with SABMiller's Peroni, Grolsch and Pilsner Urquell and brew almost a third of the world's beer, dwarfing rivals Heineken and Carlsberg.

 Some analysts have speculated that Diageo could divest its beer business and say the deal puts greater pressure on the company to compete.